About NBT

 Sydney Blalock Ritchie

-Ballet Mistress & Choreographer
+Ballet Mistress & Company Artist

 Sydney began her training in classical ballet and other dance styles at the age of 10 in Dallas.
 In addition to her year-round training, she attended summer intensives at American Ballet Theater, Complexions Contemporary Ballet, and others.
 Her professional performance career began at the age of 16, when Sydney was honored to be part of the local cast for the Moscow Ballet production of The Nutcracker.
 Her classical repertoire includes Paquita, Swan Lake, Giselle, The Nutcracker and The Sleeping Beauty.
 In 2014, Sydney earned her Bachelor of Business Administration and a Minor in Dance with honors at Texas Woman’s University.
 While earning her undergraduate degree, Sydney began dancing for Gaudium Dance Theater and continued with Gaudium while earning her law degree from Texas A&M University School of Law in 2018.
 Sydney is also an ABT Curriculum certified teacher and is honored to have had her choreography performed at two Regional Dance America conventions—the first in 2024 at the National Convention in Florida and recently in 2025 at the Southwest Region Convention in Arkansas.
 In addition to being Ballet Mistress for National Ballet of Texas, Sydney continues to teach and choreograph for Gotta Dance and its studio company, Plano Metropolitan Ballet, where she has taught for over 10 years.